Pliron – Pliron IR (MLIR-like)#

 Attributes attach compile-time metadata to operations – constant values, flags, predicate kinds, cast kinds, and so on.

-Both types and attributes are uniqued (deduplicated) in the Context.
+• Types are uniqued (deduplicated).
 If you create two MirTupleType { types: vec![i32, f32] } instances, pliron stores only one copy and hands back the same pointer.
-This makes type equality a pointer comparison instead of a deep structural compare.
+Type equality becomes a pointer comparison instead of a deep structural compare.

 Ptr<T> – safe arena references#